dschnelldavis/angular2-json-schema-form/CONTRIBUTING.md

-# Contributing to Angular JSON Schema Form
+# Contributing to NG JSON Schema Form

-We would love for you to contribute to Angular JSON Schema Form!
+We would love for you to contribute to NG JSON Schema Form!
 Here's more information about how to contribute:

  - [Issues and Bugs](#issue)